Balise42/evestock/README.md

 Just a little piece of code to get the number of skillbooks (or any item really) from a corp container in EVE Online.

-/!\ Current HEAD is a major refactoring operation, you probably don't want to use that.
-Version 0.9-dirty is, well, dirty, but should work.

 Requirements:
 * Depends on evelink: https://github.com/eve-val/evelink
 * is mostly a Google App Engine app, although there's a CLI that also gives results.
 You can also download a development appserver (https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python) to run it locally.